tjmckinley/MetaWards/versions/devel/_sources/tutorial/part03/06_scan_lockdown.rst.txt

 variable as lockdown starts.
 Or you could directly adjust :data:`network.params.disease_params.beta[0] <metawards.Disease.beta>`.

+A good example of an
+`alternative lockdown model is here <https://github.com/metawards/MetaWards/tree/devel/examples/lockdown>`__.
+This is provided as an example in the MetaWards GitHub repository, and enacts lockdown by directly changing the ``scale_uv`` infection parameter.
+This has the effect of reducing the contribution from each infected individual to the overall *force of infection* of each ward.

-You can also add these parameters to your scan of adjustable parameters.
+There are many parameters to adjust.
+You can also add these to your scan to investigate their impact.
 The full list of built-in adjustable parameters is below;

 .. program-output:: python get_variableset_help.py